Pylons/pyramid/docs/narr/extending.rst

   :meth:`repoze.bfg.configuration.Configurator.scan` method).
 This
   will cause the decorators to do nothing.
-At this point, you will need to convert all the configuration done in decorators into equivalent :term:`ZCML` and add that ZCML to an a separate Python package as described in :ref:`extending_the_application`.
+At this point, you will need to convert all the configuration done in decorators into equivalent :term:`ZCML` and add that ZCML to a separate Python package as described in :ref:`extending_the_application`.

   If the source of trouble is configuration done imperatively in a